 Approved Science Based Target

 In September 2023, PensionDanmark became among the first pension funds to receive approval from Science Based Target initiative (SBTi) of our 1,5C targets.
-The Targets cover 56% of AUM, including real estate, electricity generation and listed equity.
+The Targets cover more than 50% of AUM, including real estate, electricity generation and listed equity and corporate bonds.

 See our targets (PDF)